 Ronald R, a US Navy Veteran, shared his story with AARP.

 He was in denial for a long time.
 He’d suffered a burst eardrum and was told he needed hearing devices while still in the service.
 The images of the oversized hearing aid his dad wore haunted him, and he didn’t want any part of it.

-The problem is “toughing it out” isn’t a long-term plan and he suffered from the hearing loss for 20 years.
+The problem is “toughing it out” isn’t a long-term plan, and he suffered from hearing loss for 20 years.
 He endured the strain it caused on his health, happiness, family, and quality of life.